SusanMageto/Angular-Quote-App/README.md

 Susan Nyabate Mageto (https://github.com/SusanMageto)

 ## Description
-This is agular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.
+This is an angular cli application that displays quotes, allow the user to input new quote, upvote , downvote and delete the quote.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.3.1.